 The Woolyungah Indigenous centre is now cleansed both inside and out, allowing the students and staff at WIC to come together as a community in this sacred space.

-Students have now been officially welcomed into this space by the Traditional Custodians.
-WIC has had the incredible opportunity to have the space cleansed through a smoking ceremony done by Jade Kennedy.
-Kennedy shared his cultural perspective and knowledge with the students on the day which provided a deadly kick-start to the year ahead.
+Students have now been officially welcomed into this space and for the WIC space to be cleansed through a smoking ceremony.
+In a strong start to the year we were brought into country talking about cultural perspectives and knowledge which provided a deadly kick-start to the year ahead.